alperenkoylu/SimpleKeyValueDatabase/README.md

 * Delete --> [DELETE] /api/keyvaluedatabase/{key}
 * Read --> [GET] /api/keyvaluedatabase/{key}

-Additionally you can download SS Tables as zip file.
+Additionally you can download Write Ahead Logs and SS Tables as zip file.
 SS Table files will be json files and formatted as
 ```link
 yyyyMMddHHmmss-SSTable.json
 ```